Uranus Atmospheric Gases

 You might also be interested in:

-The methane clouds of Uranus are found low in the atmosphere.
-The methane clouds are the only clouds to be found on Uranus, but there are hazes of smog high in the atmosphere.
-The diagram shows that the...more
+The methane cloud deck of Uranus is found low in the troposphere.
+The methane clouds are the only clouds to be found on Uranus.
+The location of the clouds is predicted based upon the temperature at which...more

 The mesosphere of Uranus is a region of balance between warming and cooling.
 That essentially means that nothing happens there.
 Except for diffusion, the atmosphere is still.
 Upper reaches of the atmosphere,...more

 As on Earth, the atmosphere of Uranus consists of a troposphere, stratosphere, mesosphere, and thermosphere.
 The troposphere is the region where the visible clouds are to be found.
 The stratosphere, as...more

 On Uranus, as on Jupiter, the winds in the belts and zones blow first in one direction, then in the opposite direction.
 Wind blows east in a belt, and west in a zone.
 The clouds rise up in a belt, and...more